ASHNASETHI/R-Programming-Assigment-Week-4/README.md

 - Uses descriptive activity names to name the activities in the data set Convert activity labels to characters and add a new column as factor
 - Appropriately labels the data set with descriptive variable names.
 Give the selected descriptive names to variable columns
 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Use pipeline command to create a new tidy dataset with command group_by and summarize_each in dplyr package

+Three components of this assignment -
+CodeBook.md a code book that describes the variables, the data, and any transformations done to the data set. run_analysis.R contains the code done as per the 5 steps required by the assignment.
+FinalData.txt is the exported final data.